mrt2010/scnx-docs/docs/custom-bot/login-as-bot.md

 ### Add custom command elements {add-custom-command-elements}

-With custom command elements, you can add the buttons to your message that you have created, but unlike as above, they will be displayed in a drop-down menu instead of single buttons.
+With custom command elements, you can add the buttons to your message that you have created, but unlike above, they will be displayed in a drop-down menu instead of single buttons.
-You can find out how to work with Custom Commands and how to create your own buttons in the [Custom Commands](https://docs.scnx.xyz/docs/custom-bot/custom-commands/) documentation.
+You can find out how to work with Custom Commands and how to create your own buttons in the [Custom Commands](https://docs.scnx.xyz/docs/custom-bot/custom-commands) documentation.

 To add one, click on 'Add Custom Command Element' – you can now configure the following settings: